Use Caution

 Can Dogs Eat Jabuticaba?
-Caution — Remove Skin, Small Amounts
+Yes — Flesh Only, Remove Skin and Seeds

 This food requires caution.
 Read the details carefully before feeding.